alliecc/alliecc.github.io/_pages/about.md

 ---

 I am currently a second-year PhD student in Robotics Institute of Carnegie Mellon University, under supervision of  <a href="http://ci2cv.net/">Simon Lucey</a>  and <a href="http://rpl.ri.cmu.edu/">Michael Kaess</a> .
 I am interested in robot vision, especially for 3D reconstruction and efficient real-world deep network applications.
-Before CMU, I graduated from Electrical Engineering department of National Taiwan University in 2012, and worked in Quanta Computer and MediaTek as ISP(Image Signal Processor) algorithm developer for 3 years.
+Before CMU, I graduated from Electrical Engineering department of National Taiwan University in 2012, directed by <a href="https://www.ntueeacl.com/">Dr. Li-chen Fu</a>.
+And worked in Quanta Computer and MediaTek as ISP(Image Signal Processor) algorithm developer for 3 years.

 Contact: mingfanc at andrew dot cmu dot edu